ging/fiware-idm/doc/eidas/register_service_provider.md

 # Registering an application as a eIDAS Service Provider

-Once the IdM has be configured to support eID authentication, registered applications can enable this kind of authentication indidually.
+Once the IdM has be configured to support eID authentication, registered applications can enable this kind of authentication individually.

 During the registration process a new checkbox is included as seen in the following image: